queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 * `verifier`: **OPTIONAL**.
 The Verifier to receive attestation information for if present in the Attestation Document
 * `nonce`: **REQUIRED**.
 A nonce ensuring the freshness of the signature in JWT responses

-The following is a non-normative example of an HTTP request for the Schema Attestation Document requesting attestation information for an issuer `http://example.com/issuer`
+The following is a non-normative example of a HTTP request for the Schema Attestation Document requesting attestation information for an issuer `http://example.com/issuer`

 ```